 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
-No archaeological evaluations and no studies of cultural resources have been conducted within the 0.5 mi review radius with no cultural resources found.
-The proposed project is located in a rural, mountainous area in the west portion of the island at an elevation of 600 feet (ft; 183 meters [m]) above mean sea level.
-Per the USGS/NRCS Web Soil Survey, the project area crosses two mapped soil series: AoF2 (Anones clay loam, 40 to 60 percent slopes, eroded) and CoF2 (Consumo clay, 40 to 60 percent slopes).
-The project area APE is in the southeast portion of Municipio Las Marías.
-The general project area is located on a steep, southwest-facing slope in an area of high relief and thick, tropical forest vegetation.
-The closest freshwater source is an unnamed tributary to the Río Bucarabones located 0.32 mi (0.52 kilometers [km]) south of the project area.
-The west coast is approximately 16.0 mi (25.7 km) from the project area.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's (SOI's) Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are two previously recorded archaeological sites within a half-mile (mi) radius of the project location.
+Two Section 106 surveys and one archaeological survey have been conducted within the 0.5 mi review radius with no cultural resources found.
+The Section 106 surveys are discussed in the following section.
+The previously recorded archaeological sites and the archaeological survey are discussed below.